jdee/violation/README.md

 Quick demo
 ==========

-Open the Violation.xcworkspace file in this directory using Xcode 6, either by double-clicking the file or using File > Open in Xcode.
+Open the Violation.xcworkspace file in this directory using Xcode6-Beta2, either by double-clicking the file or using File > Open in Xcode.
 The workspace contains projects to build the framework and two demos.
 In the upper left-hand corner of Xcode, select the app you want to run (ViolationDemo-ObjC or ViolationDemo-Swift; the contents of the apps are the same) and a device or simulator to run on.